Article 1 - Philosophy

 At the end of the exhibition and at the occasion of the international colloquium, the jury will award one single artwork.
-During the entire duration of the exhibition, each visitor can, with his or her entrance ticket, vote in favour of a work; the highest number of votes will determine the price of the public.
-The price of the European Commission will be given to a work that adds value to the European Union.
+During the entire duration of the exhibition, each visitor can, with his or her entrance ticket, vote in favour of a work; the highest number of votes will determine the prize of the public.
+The prize of the European Commission will be given to a work that adds value to the European Union.

 Article 10 - Prize

-For 2016, the Liedts-Meesen Foundation has foreseen a cash prize.
+For 2019, the Liedts-Meesen Foundation has foreseen a cash prize.
 This indivisible prize is awarded to a single artwork and its creator.
 In addition to this prize, the jury is entitled to award an honorary mention to one of the artists.
 There is also a prize from the public linked to the contest.
 This entitles the winner to a presentation, after the contest, in a European museum.
-There’s also a price of the European Commission.
+There’s also a prize of the European Commission.

 Article 11 - Publication